jnozzi/cocoadev.com/markdown/CannotSetBreakpointsInXcode.md

 defaults read com.apple.Xcode

 You might want to move the preferences file altogether, in case something went haywire in there.
-Move  ~/Library/Preferences/com.apple.Xcode.plist somewhere else and start General/XCode, see if it helps.
+Move  ~/Library/Preferences/com.apple.Xcode.plist somewhere else and start XCode, see if it helps.

---General/CristianDraghici
+--CristianDraghici

 ----